Lockheed 401(k) plan

 BONUS: The plan also allows after-tax contributions, which can supercharge your retirement savings.

-After you’ve filled up your $22,500 or $30,000 limit between pre-tax and Roth contributions, using after-tax contributions enables you to shovel even more money into tax-advantaged accounts.
+After you’ve filled up your employee limit between pre-tax and Roth contributions (and any catch-up), using after-tax contributions enables you to shovel even more money into tax-advantaged accounts.
 This maneuver is known as the “Mega Backdoor Roth.”

-Below is a graphic showing how the different contributions stack to reach the $66,000 total limit (assuming age < 50):
+Below is a graphic showing how the different contributions stack to reach the $72,000 total limit (assuming younger than age 50).

 It’s important to note that any earnings accumulated on the after-tax money between contribution and conversion WILL be taxable as ordinary income when converted.
 Thus, it is best not to let too much time elapse for earnings to build up.
 The Lockheed plan allows one in-plan Roth conversion per calendar year.